YanhengWang/yanhengwang.github.io/index.md

 layout: home
 title: Home
 about: |-
   <p>Welcome!
-I'm current doing my master studies in computer science at ETH Zürich, after I finished my bachelor degree at Shanghai Jiao Tong University.</p>
+I'm a master's student in computer science at ETH Zürich.
+I finished my bachelor degree at Shanghai Jiao Tong University, supervised by Prof. Dominik Scheder and Prof. Chihao Zhang.</p>
-  <p>I have an interest in theoretical computer science, in particular exploiting randomness algorithmically.
-My undergraduate project and thesis themes were Markov chain Monte Carlo and Boolean satisfiability.
-I learnt a lot from my advisors Prof. Chihao Zhang and Prof. Dominik Scheder, to whom I am always grateful.</p>
+  <p>My interest lies in theoretical computer science, in particular the application of (discrete) probability in algorithms.
+I'm also exploring other branches with a focus on their combinatorial side.
+My undergraduate project and thesis themes were Markov chain Monte Carlo and Boolean satisfiability.</p>
-photo: /assets/me.jpeg
+photo: /assets/me.jpg
-new: |-
-  <a href="./notes/signature">Notes on digital signatures</a>
+courtesy: Daniel Sparber
 ---